phalcon-orphanage/docs/en/reference/events.rst

         print_r($event->getData());
     });

-If a listener it's only interested in listening a specific type of event you can attach a listener directly:
+If a listener it is only interested in listening a specific type of event you can attach a listener directly:

 .. code-block:: php